 Our kitchen/mudroom/loft renovation is 99% complete and we’re living in each of the spaces in their current state, but we’re still waiting for some big finishing touches like light fixtures and wallpaper that are keeping me from photographing each space in its entirety.
-That said the first room that’s completely finished is our powder room so that’s what you’re going to see today!
+That said the first room that’s completely finished is our powder room so that is the room reveal you’re going to see today!

 I am so in love with how this little space came together.
 If you recall from the before pictures, our old powder room was a very narrow space that stuck out into the middle of our kitchen and obstructed foot traffic and the view from the front door looking in at the rest of the house.
 We moved it roughly to where there had previously been a hall closet and it’s now not only a better size and location but allowed us to completely open up the rest of the combined kitchen and family room.
 Here’s the view of the door to the backyard with the walk-in pantry on the left and the powder room on the right.